 With over a decade of research in Syria, Dr. al-Nahhas has actively contributed to global health research, with publications in prestigious journals.
 Collaborating with the FXB Center for Health and Human Rights, he supported data for the Lancet-AUB Commission on Syria and contributed to developing platform prototypes for a Burden of War analysis.

-Fluent in Arabic, English, and Turkish, Dr. al-Nahhas began his medical studies at Aleppo University in 2006 and earned his degree in medicine from Istanbul University in 2019.
-Recognized for his outstanding contributions, he received the Physicians for Human Rights Award and the Johns Hopkins University Outstanding Recent Graduate Award.
-He currently serves as a commissioner at the Johns Hopkins Center for Humanitarian Health-Lancet Commission on Health, Conflict, and Forced Displacement.
+Dr. al-Nahhas began his medical studies at Aleppo University in 2006 and earned his degree in medicine from Istanbul University in 2018.
+Recognized for his outstanding contributions, he received the PHR Award and the Johns Hopkins University Outstanding Recent Graduate Award.
+He is also a commissioner at the Johns Hopkins Center for Humanitarian Health-Lancet Commission on Health, Conflict, and Forced Displacement.
+He is fluent in Arabic and Turkish.